alekfrohlich/alekfrohlich.github.io/_pages/about.md

 I am a first year [ELLIS](https://ellis.eu/) Ph.D. student at the Italian Institute of Technology under the supervision of Massimiliano Pontil ([CSML](https://csml.iit.it/)) and Karim Lounici ([École Polytechnique](https://scholar.google.com/citations?user=ZMbRpJoAAAAJ&hl=fr)).

+I am broadly interested on bridging machine learning and medicine, where data is often scarce, models are commonly misspecified, and confounding factors abound.
+On the theoretical side, my interests lie in causality, uncertainty quantification, and developing rigorous guarantees for machine learning algorithms.
+On the applied side, I have been using machine learning and statistics to explore the vast amount of information contained in hematoxylin and eosin whole slide images and improving decision-making in clinical settings, particularly breast cancer care.

 <!-- I received a Master's degree in Applied Mathematics from the Universidade Federal de Santa Catarina (UFSC), where I also received a Bachelor's degree in Computer Science. -->